 After Microsoft, she transitioned to consumer research managing a portfolio of Fortune 500 clients as a Senior Director and Lead Consumer Strategist at Iconoculture, and as a Senior Ethnographer at The Hartman Group, where she engaged in primary consumer qualitative research.

-Robin is a frequent speaker at industry conferences as well as serving on national and local boards and commissions, including the Knight Curriculum Advisory Committee at the Indiana University School of Journalism, where she received her BA in journalism.
+Robin is a frequent speaker at industry conferences as well as serving on national and local boards and commissions; including the Knight Curriculum Advisory Committee at the Indiana University School of Journalism, where she received her BA in journalism.
 She holds a Master of Communication in Digital Media from the University of Washington.
 Robin was also the recipient of a post-graduate Knight-Wallace Fellowship at the University of Michigan.